Spurs stop 5-game slide with 114-106 victory over Thunder

-OKLAHOMA CITY (AP)LaMarcus Aldridge had 25 points and 14 rebounds, and the San Antonio Spurs stopped a five-game slide by topping the Oklahoma City Thunder 114-106 on Tuesday night.
+Aldridge had 25 points and 14 rebounds, and the Spurs stopped a five-game slide by topping the Oklahoma City Thunder 114-106 on Tuesday night.

+”Great effort on their part,” San Antonio coach Gregg Popovich said. ”I’m happy for them.
+It’s been tough so far this first half, and they’ve been in a lot of games and we just haven’t finished them.
+But tonight we did, so they deserve a lot of credit.”

 Dejounte Murray also scored 25 points for San Antonio, which had dropped eight of 10 overall.
 Patty Mills had 20 points, and fellow reserve Derrick White finished with 17.